frankndungu/Cargosai/README.md

 ## Introduction

-Cargosai is designed to showcase and sell traditional Maasai and African crafts.
+Maasai Market Online is designed to showcase and sell traditional Maasai and African crafts.
 It focuses on simplicity and user experience, with a straightforward design for easy navigation.

 ## Features